paulf-999/aws_templates/mwaa-aws-managed-airflow/README.md

         https://docs.aws.amazon.com/mwaa/latest/userguide/samples-secrets-manager.html
     * DMS
     * other
-* revert back to the setup, to instead create a build in a private network
+* revert back to the setup, to instead create a build in a private network (see: https://docs.aws.amazon.com/mwaa/latest/userguide/vpc-create.html#vpc-create-template-private-only)